Last updated on June 3rd, 2022

 - Pollen-Free Clean Air Delivery Rate: 230.1 cfm

-Replacement Filters: $79 per year for Max2 Filter.
+Replacement Filters: $69 per year for Max2 Filter (check availability).

 Electricity Costs: ~$3 per month running 12 hours per day on Maximum speed.
 Use our Energy Consumption Calculator to estimate electricity usage and costs of the Coway 250 air purifier based on your local electricity rates.